TIMELINE - Crackdown on protests in Syria

 November 30 - Turkey says it has suspended all financial credit dealings with Syria and frozen Syrian government assets.

+December 2 - The European Union imposes sanctions on three Syrian oil firms including state-owned Syria Trading Oil (Sytrol).

+-- The U.N. top human rights forum strongly condemns Syria for "gross and systematic" violations by its forces,

 December 5 - Syria says it has conditionally approved an Arab League peace plan.
-Syria demands the annulment of sanctions plus reinstatement in the regional bloc.
+In a letter to the League, Syria rejects foreign interference and demands the annulment of sanctions plus reinstatement in the regional bloc.

+December 6 - U.S. Secretary of State Hillary Clinton, in Geneva, urges members of the opposition Syrian National Council to reassure minorities that their rights will be respected if Assad's rule ends.

 December 7 - Assad denies ordering his troops to kill peaceful demonstrators, telling the U.S. television channel ABC that only a "crazy" leader kills his own people.